Soil salinity: Natural occurrence

-Salts are a natural component in soils and water.
+Salts are a natural component in soils and water bodies.
 The ions responsible for salinization are: Na^{+}, K^{+}, Ca^{2+}, Mg^{2+} and Cl^{−}.

-Over long periods of time, as soil minerals weather and release salts, these salts are flushed or leached out of the soil by drainage water in areas with sufficient precipitation.
+Over long periods of time, as soil minerals weather and release salts, these salts are flushed or leached out of the soil by drainage water in areas with sufficient precipitation or under irrigation, or may rise through capillarity and accumulate near the surface under intense evaporation during drought periods.
 In addition to mineral weathering, salts are also deposited via dust and precipitation.
 Salts may accumulate in dry regions, leading to naturally saline soils.
 This is the case, for example, in large parts of Australia.

 Human practices can increase the salinity of soils by the addition of salts in irrigation water.
-Proper irrigation management can prevent salt accumulation by providing adequate drainage water to leach added salts from the soil.
+Proper irrigation management can prevent salt accumulation by providing adequate drainage water (e.g. rainwater) to leach added salts from the soil.
 Disrupting drainage patterns that provide leaching can also result in salt accumulations.
 An example of this occurred in Egypt in 1970 when the Aswan High Dam was built.
 The change in the level of ground water before the construction had enabled soil erosion, which led to high concentration of salts in the water table.
 After the construction, the continuous high level of the water table led to the salinization of arable land.
+The increase in aridity caused by human-induced global warming also contributes to the salinization of waterlogged soils.

 Sodic soils

 When the Na^{+} (sodium) predominates, soils can become sodic.
 The pH of sodic soils may be acidic, neutral, or alkaline.

 Sodic soils present particular challenges because they tend to have very poor structure which limits or prevents water infiltration and drainage.
 They tend to accumulate certain elements like boron and molybdenum in the root zone at levels that may be toxic for plants.
-The most common compound used for reclamation of sodic soil is gypsum, and some plants that are tolerant to salt and ion toxicity may present strategies for improvement.
+The most common compound used for reclamation of sodic soil is gypsum, and some organisms that are tolerant to salt and ion toxicity (e.g. halophytes, halophilic rhizobacteria) may offer strategies for improvement.

 The term "sodic soil" is sometimes used imprecisely in scholarship.
-It's been used interchangeably with the term alkali soil, which is used in two meanings: 1) a soil with a pH greater than 8.2, 2) soil with an exchangeable sodium content above 15% of exchange capacity.
-The term "alkali soil" is often, but not always, used for soils that meet both of these characteristics.
+It's been used interchangeably with the term alkali soil, which is used for soil with a pH greater than 8.2, an exchangeable sodium content above 15% of cation-exchange capacity, or both.

 Dry land salinity

-Salinity in drylands can occur when the water table is between two and three metres from the surface of the soil.
+Salinity in drylands can occur when the water table is between two and three metres from the surface for clayey soils but for sandy soils it may be less than a metre.
 The salts from the groundwater are raised by capillary action to the surface of the soil.
 This occurs when groundwater is saline (which is true in many areas), and is favored by land use practices allowing more rainwater to enter the aquifer than it could accommodate.
 For example, the clearing of trees for agriculture is a major reason for dryland salinity in some areas, since deep rooting of trees has been replaced by shallow rooting of annual crops.